Choiceugwuede/Choiceugwuede/README.md

-- 👋 Hi, I’m @Choiceugwuede
+- 👋 Hi, I’m Choice
 - 📫 How to reach me: Send a message on **Linkedlin** @choiceugwuede